As holidays approach, take coronavirus precautions, head of pandemic task force urges

 "I think there's little question that the booster shot provides additional immunity," he said.

-The recommendation came the same day that The New York Times reported that the Food and Drug Administration could act as soon as later this week to authorize Pfizer's vaccine for all adults.
-Currently, only those 65 and older or those with underlying medical conditions are eligible.
-Moderna, which along with Johnson & Johnson also has an FDA-approved coronavirus vaccine, is expected to seek FDA authorization for its booster in the near future.
+The recommendation came the same day that The New York Times reported that the Food and Drug Administration could act later this week to authorize Pfizer's vaccine booster for all adults.
+Currently, boosters are advised for those 65 and older or those with underlying medical conditions or who are at risk because of their jobs.
+Moderna, which along with Johnson & Johnson also has an FDA-approved coronavirus vaccine, is expected to seek FDA authorization for all adults for its booster in the near future.

 Vaccinations in Missouri and Illinois lag those of the nation, which has seen about 69% receive at least one dose.
 In Missouri, about 58% have received at least one dose, while in Illinois it is about 67%, according to New York Times data.